 You may want to know that Engelberg actually has two main ski areas – Titlis and Brunni.
 They also mention the Bannalp ski area but it’s not even clear to me where it’s located and it’s even smaller.

 Brunni ski area is really small, more meant for beginners and families with very young kids.
-We have never skied there, so I can’t comment on them.
+We have never skied there, so I can’t comment on the slopes there.

-In this article, we’ll mostly focus on the Titlis Area.
+In this article, we’ll mostly focus on skiing in Titlis Area.
 It’s the main ski area in Engelberg where the majority of ski slopes and lifts are located.
 We always ski here.

 Altitude & Snow Certainty